 MCR will provide you with an SEI approved riding helmet.
 If you are attending a Session II and you have your own from previous schooling, you are more than welcome to bring it.
 As far as boots go, you MUST wear a boot with a heel.
 These can be hiking boots, Western boots, English boots, or even dress boots.
 Just make sure you have a heel.
 You will be training for many hours during the day, and proper foot position will be stressed.
 You will be practicing, quick stops as well, so you DON’T want your feel sliding through the stirrups.
 You will also bring a pair of tennis shoes that you will change into in the afternoon when you begin your ground activities.
 More about this will be located in your Welcome to Summer Camp packet that you will receive before the start of camp.

-- Four Hundred Twenty-Five Dollars is a lot of money.
+- Four Hundred Sixty-Five Dollars is a lot of money.
 Why is it so expensive?

-Four hundred twenty-five dollars IS a lot of money.
+Four hundred sixty-five dollars IS a lot of money.
 Horses are expensive, tack is expensive, and lessons are expensive.
 To help you break it down, let’s see what you’re getting for your dollar: